esetera/kotahi/FAQ.md

 #### Selecting individual fields to publish to Hypothesis

 In the form-builder, you can choose fields of the submission and decision forms to be published to Hypothesis, by setting the "Include when sharing or publishing" option for those fields to "Always" (currently unavailable for SupplementaryFiles and VisualAbstract field types).
 This will cause each of those fields to be published as Hypothesis annotations when a manuscript is published.
-If you want Hypothesis to apply a tag to the annotation, this can be specified in the "Hypothes.is tag" text box.
+If you want Hypothesis to apply a tag to the annotation, this can be specified in the "Hypothesis tag" text box.

 Alternatively, you may choose the "Ad hoc" option for a field, which will cause a "Publish" checkbox to appear next to that field in the Control page (in ThreadedDiscussion fields, each comment has its own separate checkbox).
 For any given manuscript, an editor must manually select that field (or comment) in order for it to publish to Hypothesis.
 They should select those they wish to publish, then hit the "Publish" button.